 This film is really funny.
-The duo of the middle aged worker, and his young Punk co-worker is hilarious.
+The duo of the middle aged worker, and his young punk co-worker is hilarious.
 Together they have the best dialogue, and are totally manic together, reminding me of two Basil Fawlty's (or John Cleese's).
 The other characters are mostly of a high standard.
 The calm mortician being a close favourite to those two.

 The zombies are fantastic.
 Trying to kill them as seen in the George Romero film they discover the zombies are near indestructible.
 Destroying the brain, hacking bodies to pieces, acid, gun shots; nothing works.
-Even a arm on its own can cause havoc as it strangles and tears at the victims.
+Even an arm on its own can cause havoc as it strangles and tears at the victims.
 The zombies are intelligent, can run, and can talk.
-One scene which the ace zombie-core band 'Send More Paramedics' got their name from involves the zombies on a Ambulance radio calling repeatedly for more paramedics.
+One scene which the ace zombie-core band Send More Paramedics got their name from involves the zombies on an ambulance radio calling repeatedly for more paramedics.
 Each new batch that turn up quickly getting ripped apart by the hiding zombie hordes.
-The zombies crave living brains, and chant "braaains" all the time.
-The recently infected humans seem to have more power and intelligence than the resurrected graveyard corpses.
-One such zombie chasing his girlfriend shouting "let me eat your brains!"
+The zombies crave living brains, and chant "braaains" all the time, and the recently infected humans seem to have more power and intelligence than the resurrected graveyard corpses.
+One such zombie chasing his girlfriend shouting "let me eat your brains!".

 The film has a great punk soundtrack to it.
 Being set in a empty industrial estate, and being cordoned off means the film can really focus on the small groups of humans.
 They are funny in that they are mostly just totally panicking, with no idea what to do save from barricading everything they can.

-The films ending is really cool, overkill, but is both effective at wrapping up the tale, as well as leaving room for a sequel (of which there are at least 4 pretty much unrelated further entries).
+The films ending is really cool, overkill, but is both effective at wrapping up the tale, as well as leaving room for a sequel (of which there are at least four pretty much unrelated further entries).
 The film is essential viewing for any zombie fan, and for any horror fan in general.
 It is a great introduction to the zombie genre.
 Essential viewing!